If you don’t know how to say no, your body will say it for you through physical illnesses.

 The question is: NOT what is wrong with you.
 The question is, “What happened to you?”

-When we see the long-term effects of childhood trauma, we start to understand why we experience what we do.
+So let’s keep in mind, when we see the long-term effects of childhood trauma, we start to understand why we experience what we do.
 Some possible risk outcomes are:

 Behaviour: Lack of physical exercise; smoking; drug use; alcoholism; and missed work.